-The long term effects of this disaster are the mental stress that comes with losing loved ones, homes, jobs and community.
-This Ishinomaki based project provides support for prevention activities of post-traumatic stress disorder (PTSD) and training, youth leadership workshops and assistance in the creation of the "Voices of Tohoku" community memory video project.
-Japan IsraAID Support Program (JISP), Hilton Tokyo and Project Yui are partners in this project.
+One of the long term effects of the disaster is the mental stress that comes with losing loved ones, homes, jobs and community.
+This Ishinomaki based project provides support to help rebuild neighborhood comunities in Ishinomaki. .Big Up Ishinomaki in the Okaido neighborhood of Ishinomaki and Kodopany Community Space in the Watanoha neighborhood of Ishinomaki and Project Yui are partners in this project.

 Ishinomaki Board of Education Superintendent Sakai explained in December, 2013 that 27,000 people will remain in temporary housing for another three years, six years after the disaster.
 They have lost their homes and their neighborhoods, if not loved ones and jobs.
 It will take many years to rebuild their lives and community.
 Students, teachers and parents have mental stress issues from this life changing disaster that affect their mental health.

 Superintendent Sakai supports the expansion of our workshops for children and teachers in schools in the Ishinomaki city area.
 Training sessions will start as an official education department supported training program from the next Japanese educational year starting April, 2014.
 We plan to conduct another 120 Voice of Tohoku interviews (currently 40) and will launch the first community video archive in Ishinomaki Newsee.
 A youth summer leadership camp is planned.